-Longitudinal leveling of the airplane is accomplished by placing a level on leveling screws located at stations 94.63 and 132.94 on the left side of the tailcone.
+Longitudinal leveling of the airplane is accomplished by placing a level on leveling screws located on the left side of the tailcone.
 Deflate the nose tire and/or lower or raise the nose strut to properly center the bubble in the level.
 Corresponding points on both upper door sills may be used to level the airplane laterally.